Employee and Family Assistance Program

 For more information, please visit the Employee and Family Assistance Program (EFAP) website and sign-up using the University of Ottawa’s name for full access to the EFAP services and resources.
 You can also call 1-844-880-9142 for an appointment.

 The outbreak of the coronavirus (COVID-19) may be stressful for our employee community.
-As a result, from March 17, 2020 to April 30, 2020, the Employee and Family Assistance Program will be available to all employees at the University of Ottawa, their spouses and any dependent children.
+As a result, the Employee and Family Assistance Program for short-term counselling will be available to all employees at the University of Ottawa, their spouses and any dependent children.

 A person who:

-- Married through an ecclesiastical or civil ceremony to you or
+- is married to you through an ecclesiastical or civil ceremony

 The term conjugal relationship includes a conjugal relationship between partners of the same sex.